groumage/groumage/README.md

 - :pushpin: I’m currently a Ph.D. student at [CEA](https://www.cea.fr/english) until October 2024.
 - :telescope: My Ph.D. work is about the safety of cyber-physical systems.
-- :computer: I spend some of my free time to challenge myself: Docker and self-hosted cloud, CTF challenges, personal programming project (check the pinned project! :arrow_down:), etc.
+- :computer: I spend some of my free time to challenge myself: Docker and self-hosted cloud, CTF challenges, personal programming project, etc.